Will Executor Duties FAQ

 What is an executor?

-An executor is someone named in a will, or appointed by the court, who is given the legal responsibility to take care of a deceased person's remaining financial obligations.
+An executor is someone appointed by the court, often nominated in the will, who is given the legal responsibility to take care of a deceased person's remaining financial obligations.
 This means taking care of everything from disposing of property to paying bills and taxes.
 Most executors are immediate family members, with spouses, children and parents being the most common executors.
 See also Checklist: The Executor's Role.

 What are executors typically responsible for doing?